|

 Thankfully, for those of you that don't feel like waking up at 4am and driving fifty miles to the nearest lake, getting your hands all oily with worm byproducts, and waiting for hours just to get your mitts on some ugly lookin' water dweller, there's Sega Bass Fishing.

-• The Good
+The Good

-Not surprisingly, Bass Fishing's graphics are great.
+Fishing in the morning never looked better. | Not surprisingly, Bass Fishing's graphics are great.
 The environments are beautifully rendered, the water looks good enough to bottle up and sell for obscene amounts of money, and the fish look better than the real things.
 There are turtles, frogs, and various types of underwater debris to populate the surroundings.
 Even the fisherman (and woman) look like real fishermen, except that they're a whole lot cleaner.
 The camera system works seamlessly, always giving a good view of the "action."

 There are several different areas to fish in Bass Fishing, along with three different weather conditions (fine, cloudy, rainy), and three times of day (morning, noon, evening).
 Each area has different water temperatures, quantities of fish, depths, size, and layout.
 You can't navigate the areas a full 360 degrees, so you don't have complete freedom of where to fish, but there's still plenty of room.